 For more information visit the Student Records website.

-Currently enrolled undergraduates intending to graduate in spring 2021 must complete the online Application for Degree available on BU Brain in order to receive their degree.
-To be included in the undergraduate Commencement Program, the Application for Degree must have been completed by March 25.
-Students completing coursework at another school in spring 2021 must email firstname.lastname@example.org to complete the Application for Degree.
+Currently enrolled undergraduates intending to graduate in summer 2021 must complete the online Application for Degree available on BU Brain in order to receive their degree.
+Students completing coursework at another school in summer 2021 must email firstname.lastname@example.org to complete the Application for Degree.

 Students can request a replacement ID card through my.binghamton.edu or send us an email (using their official Binghamton University email account — emails from other accounts cannot be processed) with their name and B-number to firstname.lastname@example.org.

 - There is a $20 fee for all replacement ID cards, which will be assessed to the student’s bill in Student Accounts.

 - Students will need a photo ID to pick up their card.
 Acceptable forms of ID include: driver’s license, passport, high school or other university photo ID.

 - ID Card distribution plans will be posted on the Student Records website.

 In addition to free official paper transcripts, we offer official expedited electronic transcripts.
 There is a $5 charge per recipient for the expedited service.
 More information about electronic transcript service is available online.

 Parents: Follow us on social media, just for you!